wyliedavid1984/Eater-App/README.md

 ### CSS

-I used some basic css to setup the layout of the page and add a little color to the page.
+I used some basic css to setup the layout of the page.
+Looked up an easy what to create a checkered look and linked it below in my credits.
+I added a little color to some of the divs.

 </details>